Chicago Police Misconduct & Brutality Attorneys

 - Surveillance Abuse – Individuals subjected to unlawful surveillance undergo an invasion of privacy.
 Action can and should be taken to stop unlawful surveillance.

 - Unwarranted Use of a Taser — Though Tasers are commonly believed to be a non-lethal weapon that can be used against unarmed victims, that is not always true.
-According to recent publication from the National Institute of Justice (NIJ), there are cases when unarmed citizens do not present a serious threat in some Taser-related deaths.
+According to a recent publication from the National Institute of Justice (NIJ), there are cases when unarmed citizens do not present a serious threat in some Taser-related deaths.

 - Wrongful Death — When an officer injures or kills someone in a negligent or intentional police shooting, or uses excessive force that results in the victim’s death, his or her family has every right to bring a claim for compensation for the death caused by such a severe, unjust act.

-If you are suffering severe, permanent injuries from police misconduct, you have important legal rights, and if this use of excessive or inappropriate force results in deadly injuries of a loved one, you have a right to compensation of your damages.
+If you are suffering severe, permanent injuries from police misconduct, you have important legal rights, and if this use of excessive or inappropriate force results in deadly injuries of a loved one, you have a right to compensation for your damages.

 As a victim of police brutality, standing up for yourself and taking action can not only obtain compensation for you or your family, it can also help to prevent further harm by ensuring that police officers stay within the bounds of the law.

-Police Brutality Lawsuits in Chicago
+Police Brutality Lawsuits in Chicago – Chicago Police Misconduct Attorneys

 We will evaluate your potential case and help guide you through every step of the legal process.